-Of course you can buy cherries from a supermarket or a farm stand, but it’s even more fun to pick your own, which is what the Jolly Tomato family did earlier this month.
-For our cherry adventure, we chose Copeland’s Cherry Ranch in Leona Valley, California (owned by a friend of a friend).
-Leona Valley is kind of like a little cherry village in Southern California, with more than a dozen cherry orchards and plentiful you-pick opportunities.
-Copeland’s is a family-owned organic cherry ranch, with trees first planted in 2000 and given organic certification in 2008.
-The ranch features four main varieties of sweet cherries: Bing, Rainier, Utah Giant, and Tieton; as well as a handful of Benton cherries.
+For our cherry picking adventure, we chose Copeland’s Cherry Ranch in Leona Valley, California (owned by a friend of a friend).
+Leona Valley is kind of like a little cherry village in Southern California.
+It has more than a dozen cherry orchards and plentiful u-pick opportunities.
+Copeland’s is a family-owned organic cherry ranch.
+They planted their trees 2000 and received organic certification in 2008.
+The ranch features four main varieties of sweet cherries: Bing, Rainier, Utah Giant, and Tieton.
+There are also a handful of Benton cherries.

-We had a great time sampling each of the cherries, which ranged from light and not-too-sweet (Rainier) to dark and super-sweet (Tieton).
+We had a great time sampling each of the cherries.
+The flavors ranged from light and not-too-sweet (Rainier) to dark and super-sweet (Tieton).
 Our kids ran gleefully from tree to tree looking for the colorful tags that mark the variety of the tree.
 And the picking was a breeze: These trees are just the right height for both kids and adults to pick fruit with no ladder required.

-Here’s one curiosity about cherry picking: The cherry orchards ask you not to pull off the cherry with the stem attached; they either want you to pick the fruit stemless or else cut off the cherry stem with special scissors.
-The reason is that if you pull off a whole bunch of cherries with the stems, you might pull off the “woody fruit spur,” which is at the very top of the stem.
+For the most part, cherry picking is pretty straightforward.
+However, the cherry orchards ask you not to pull off the cherry with the stem attached.
+They ask you to pick the fruit stemless or else cut off the cherry stem with special scissors instead.
+The reason is that if you pull off a whole bunch of cherries with the stems, you might pull off the “woody fruit spur.”
+(That’s the part at the very top of the stem.)
 This part of the tree is essential to producing fruit year after year.

-The only challenge is that once you have a bucket full of stemless cherries, you need to use them very fast.
-That’s when you need to put the kids to work with a cherry pitter and freeze a whole bunch if you have to.
 Next up on our agenda: Cherry cake, cherry pie, cherry ice cream, and lots and lots of lunchbox cherries.
-For a special treat, our kids love these chocolate cherry cupcakes.
+For a special treat, our kids love this Cherry-Rosemary Ice Cream.
 Do you have a favorite cherry recipe?